mikeymascatu/RoboC2-Klipper/README.md

 https://youtu.be/PIkeEP66ZNs - Part 1
 https://youtu.be/5eVwbW5pNZ0 - Part 2

+## Introduction

+The Robo3D C2 was a Mid-Tier 3D printer from November 2016 made by the silicon valley start-up, ROBO3D.

+This printer was targeted as an "Out of the Box" 3D printer.
+Basically the Bambu Lab of 2016 (Hi Speed, Touchecreen, Usability, multicolor, ect)
+Retailing at $699, the C2 was overshadowed in features to the R2, the larger, enclosed variant of the C2.

+The C2 runs on a modified version of Octoprint and Marlin 1.1.
+The MCU architerture is the ATmega2560 (Ardunio Mega) and the RPi 3B.
+Both are usable with Klipper.

 So here's my version of a printer.cfg file for a Robo3D C2 in 2024.

 ## Specs